DARK DAY IN SEPTEMBER 1970

 and she and Eric became closely involved in the unfolding events.
 As

-ensued, Alvenia took a taxi to St. Mary Abbot's Hospital only to find a
+ensued, Alvenia took a taxi to the Samrkand to assist the hysterical, panicking Dannemann.

 So, after the trauma of Jimi's death, Monika was hysterical and in